Las Salinas de Torrevieja, Valencia, Spain

 Also known as: Laguna Saluda de Torrevieja, Laguna Saluda de la Mata

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Las Salinas de Torrevieja.
+Welcome to the ultimate guide to Las Salinas de Torrevieja!
+Article topics include:

 Las Salinas de Torrevieja offer a peaceful respite in a thriving resort community on the Mediterrean coastline of Spain’s Costa Blanca.
 The two natural lakes are saltier than sea water, and Laguna Salada de Torrevieja is even pink!
 Set within a natural park dedicated to their protection, Laguna Salada de Torrevieja and Laguna Salada de la Mata have long held an important place in early Spanish history.
 Records show salt extraction from around the shorelines was in full swing in the early 14th century.
 This industry still continues.
 Neither lake supports a fish population due to the high salt content, but both hold brine shrimp and micro-organisms especially suited to highly salty water.
 Laguna Salada de Torrevieja is pink because of the proliferation of a particular species of algae that thrives in the briny lake.